Hacker News

 You could probably take this further and say that narrative is a terrible way to build things.
 It can be a great way to communicate them, but being a separate entity, it is not necessarily good at making any artifacts.

-8 hours ago by zamfi
+8 months ago by zamfi

 With apologies to Bill Buxton: "Every interface is best at something and worst at something else."